epfl-ada/ada-2024-project-adadasurmonbidet2024/README.md

 ## Project Plans and Methods

 ### Step 0: Data Exploration
-We began with data cleaning, removing irrelevant columns and rows, particularly those missing character names.
+We began with data cleaning, removing irrelevant columns and rows, particularly those missing the character name.
 For preprocessing, we isolated first names by:
 - Stripping out prefixes (e.g., “Dr. Alison Parker” becomes “Alison Parker”)
 - Eliminate commun names like “taxi” or “waiter” using `nltk.corpus.words`.
 - From the filtered data, restore words identified as valid names using the `nltk.corpus.names` library, which provides a list of English names.
-- Keeping only the first name from full names (e.g., “Amélie” from “Amélie Poulain”)
+- Keeping only the first name from full names (e.g., “Alison” from “Alison Parker")

-The cleaned data was saved in a CSV file for streamlined analysis.
+The cleaned data was saved in th `cleaned.csv` file for streamlined analysis.

 ### Step 1: Present globally the data

 ### Step 2: Feature Extraction for Name Analysis
-In this step, we examined the name characteristics to devide the genders for the rest of our analysis.
+We examined the name characteristics to devide the genders for the rest of our analysis.
 We extracted several characteristics of the names :
 - Length (using Python’s `len()` function)
 - Structure (vowel and consonant count using `pandas`, first and last letters)

-** For P3 : **
+** For P3 : ** These name characteristics will be added so we can
 - Ethnicity
 - Phonetics
 We will merge the "Name Ethnicity" dataset and apply phonetic analysis using algorithms like Soundex or Metaphone to explore pronunciation patterns and trends related to names.